During the winter season, the park offers tours of the hidden nuclear missile base

 For lovers of history, folks who remember the Cold War or aviation fans, the Nike missile site tour is a fascinating trip back in time, available only during the winter season.

-During the winter season, there are regular 90-minute tours and the Nike site is open to visitors.
+Starting in December, there are regular 90-minute tours and the Nike site is open to visitors.
+(Details on schedule when it is released.)

-This year, the Nike base site is open daily through March 31, 2023, from 10 a.m. to 2 p.m.
-During that time, there are also tours from 2 p.m. to 3:30 p.m. daily.
-The base site begins at the Daniel Beard Center on Research Road.
+The base tour begins at the Daniel Beard Center on Research Road.
 You can get directions at the Ernest F. Coe Visitor Center.

 There is no fee in addition to park entrance and no registration for the tour is required.